JULY 15–OCTOBER 24, 2021

 Artists: Megan Angolia, Endia Beal, Susie Brandt, Barbara Campbell Thomas, Caitlin Cherry, Joan Cox, Helen Criales, Erika Diamond, Erin Fostel, Amy Herzel, Amy Hughes Braden, Susan Jamison, Sue Johnson, Julia Kwon, Margaret Meehan, Ambrose Rhapsody Murray, Meg Stein, Nastassja Swift, SHAN Wallace.

 Organized by the Virginia Museum of Contemporary Art.
-Curated by Alison Byrne, Deputy Director, Exhibitions and Education, & Heather Hakimzadeh, Curator.
+Curated by Alison Byrne, Deputy Director, Exhibitions and Education, and Heather Hakimzadeh, Curator.

 Special thanks to contributing curators: